sam-grant/sam-grant/README.md

 - [Tex](https://github.com/sam-grant/Tex): LaTeX code, including my Ph.D. thesis and various other things.

+- [LowDCAs](https://github.com/sam-grant/LowDCAs), [LowDCAs_v2](https://github.com/sam-grant/LowDCAs_v2), and [LowDCAs_v3](https://github.com/sam-grant/LowDCAs_v3): work on improvements to the g-2 particle tracking algorithm, with a focus on tracks which pass the sense-wire at a low 'distance of closest approach'.

 <!--
 **sam-grant/sam-grant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.